 Contractor: Leck and McLeod

 Description: The building faces north and is a three story red colored brick and stone structure.
-The building is located on landscaped grounds in the center of the city.
-Built of Austin red colored brick set with red mortar, and trimmed with Lake Superior brown stone, the 115 foot by 86 foot building rises above a full basement.
+The building is located on landscaped grounds in the center of Owatonna .
+Built of Austin red colored brick set with red colored mortar, and trimmed with Lake Superior brown stone, the 115 foot by 86 foot building rises above a full basement.
 Coupled arches supported by polished granite columns protect the north and south entrances.
 A large sculpture representing Mercy, Law and Justice is set in a niche above the north entrance.
 On the northwest corner, the main tower rises five stories to its pyramidal cap with a clock on each side, as well as minarets and gables.
 A low circular tower is on the northeast corner and on the southwest corner is a minor square tower and roof ridges emphasized with title crowns.
 The interior has an ornate oak staircase, wainscoting and woodwork.
 The courtroom is located on the second story. .
 The building houses the County District Court of the 3rd Judicial District.
 A two story brick addition was added at the rear in 1975 to 1976.

 Note: The building was damaged by a water leak in January 2017 and is undergoing repair.
-The contractor is Rocon Inc.
+The contractor was Rocon Inc.

 County Administration Center – Owatonna